-The Group's consolidated financial statements for the year ended 31 December 2021 were approved by the Board of Directors on 24 February 2022.
-The Group's operating results in 2021 reported a net profit of €341 million (2020: €397 million loss).
-The Group's activities include refining and marketing of oil products, production and marketing of petrochemical products and electricity generation through renewable energy sources.
-The Group is also active in exploration for hydrocarbons and provides engineering services.
-Through its investments in DEPA Commercial, DEPA International Projects and Elpedison B.V., the Group also operates in the natural gas sector and in electricity generation (through gas-fired units) and trading.
-As such, the Group is exposed to a variety of financial and commodity markets' risks including foreign exchange and commodity price risk, credit risk, liquidity risk, cash flow risk and interest-rate risk.
-In line with international best practices and within the context of local markets and legislative framework, the Group's overall risk management policies aim at reducing possible exposure to market volatility and / or mitigating its adverse effects on the financial position of the Group to the extent possible.
-In general, the key factors that impact the Group's operations are summarised as follows:
+The Group's consolidated financial statements for the year ended 31 December 2022 were approved by its board of directors on 24 February 2023.
+The Group's operating results in 2022 reported a net profit of €895 million (2021: €341 million net profit).
+The Group's activities are primarily centred on Downstream Refining (incl.
+Petrochemicals) & Marketing of petroleum products, electricity generation through renewable sources; with secondary activities relating to exploration of hydrocarbons and through its investments in Elpedison B.V., DEPA Commercial and DEPA International Projects, the Group also operates in the natural gas sector and in electricity generation (through gas- fired units) and trading.
+As such, the Group is exposed to a variety of financial and commodity markets' risks including foreign exchange and commodity price, credit, liquidity, cash flow and interest-rate risk.
+In line with international best practices aim at reducing possible exposure to market volatility and/or mitigating its adverse effects on the financial position of the Group to the extent possible.